James Maxwell Moody: Federal judicial service

-Moody was a United States District Judge of the United States District Court for the Eastern District of Arkansas.
-He was nominated by President Bill Clinton on June 27, 1995, to a seat vacated by Henry Woods.
+On June 27, 1995, President Bill Clinton nominated Moody to serve as a United States district judge of the United States District Court for the Eastern District of Arkansas, to a seat vacated by Judge Henry Woods.
 He was confirmed by the United States Senate on August 11, 1995, and received his commission on August 14, 1995.
 He assumed senior status on October 1, 2008, and retired on March 7, 2014.

 Personal life

-His son, James Maxwell Moody, Jr., serves as a judge on the same court.
+His son, James M. Moody Jr., serves as a judge on the same court.
 Moody had previously indicated he would retire from the court when his son was confirmed by the Senate.
 He later retired on March 7, 2014.